swordfeng/pyjs/README.md

 ### TODO
 + Use `SetNamedPropertyHandler` instead of set seperately for each PyObject
++ Use `SetCallAsFunctionHandler` instead of wrap it for each callable PyObject
 + RAII wrapper for Python objects
 + Error handling
 + Call JavaScript from Python side